Table of Contents

 Steps 4-6 are repeated until changes in cluster positions do not change or changes are insignificant.
 The distance is measured using Euclidian distance:

-Example of initial data and assigned cluster marks with cluster centres after running the K-means algorithm:
+Example of initial data and assigned cluster marks with cluster centres after running the K-means algorithm (figure 3):

-Unfortunately, the K-Menas algorithm does not possess automatic mechanisms to select the number of clusters K, i.e., the user must set it.
-Example of setting different numbers of cluster centres:
+Unfortunately, the K-means algorithm does not possess automatic mechanisms to select the number of clusters K, i.e., the user must set it.
+Example of setting different numbers of cluster centres (figure 4):

 Elbow method